LQR471814/numbers-to-words/README.md

 1. **Less code:** 42.8% less characters used in the final implementation. (this solution: 1747 chars, original solution: 3055 chars)
 2. **More numbers:** This solution supports numbers up to `10^99`.
 The original solution only goes up to `10^24`.
-3. **Easy extensions:** If for whatever reason you need to support larger numbers, you can simply add more numbers to the end of the list that starts with `["thousand", "million", ...]`.
+3. **Easy extensions:** If for whatever reason you need to support larger numbers, you can simply add more numbers to the end of the list that starts with `["thousand", "million", ...]`, no need to increment numbers or add to multiple lists.

 ## How does it work?